-Jyri is a Finland-born, California-raised entrepreneur who has built online social networks since the dawn of the web 2.0 era.
+Jyri is a Finland-born, California-raised entrepreneur who's been building online social networks since the dawn of the web 2.0 era.
 With Yes VC, the early-stage venture fund he started together with his partner Caterina Fake, Jyri now invests in the next generation of the web’s social infrastructure.

-Jyri and Caterina have been involved in many of the last decade's shapeshifting online platforms: from photo sharing platform Flickr and mobile social network Jaiku, to Kickstarter and billion-dollar marketplaces like Etsy.
-Despite their financial successes, they’ve remained a valuable critical voice in Silicon Valley, rooting for a web that distributes power and serves human needs.
+Jyri and Caterina have been involved in many of the last decade's influential online platforms: from photo-sharing community Flickr and mobile social network Jaiku to the ubiquitous Kickstarter and billion-dollar marketplaces like Etsy.
+Through all this, they’ve remained a valuable critical voice in Silicon Valley, rooting for a web that distributes power and serves human needs.

 Join our mailing list to get notified when new episodes, new insights, case studies and interviews are out.